Techcable/cargo-outdir/README.md

 This runs `cargo check --message-format=json` and extracts only the nessicarry information.

-Historically this has been an issue for IDEs, both [intellij-rust](https://github.com/intellij-rust/intellij-rust/pull/4542) and [rust-analsyer](https://github.com/rust-analyzer/rust-analyzer/pull/1967) have struggled to support this.
+Historically this has been an issue for IDEs, both [intellij-rust](https://github.com/intellij-rust/intellij-rust/pull/4542) and [rust-analyser](https://github.com/rust-analyzer/rust-analyzer/pull/1967) have struggled to support this.

 Do to recent compiler changes, this will always output the proper [`$OUT_DIR` variables](https://doc.rust-lang.org/cargo/reference/build-scripts.html#outputs-of-the-build-script) for all packages that have one.

-However recent changes to `cargo check` have made this possible.
-It sill  :)